Sunday, June 14, 2026

 Meeting up in Nürnberg

-Our first day in Lyon included a (too) quick visit to the Museum of Resistance and Deportation, which was located near the ship.
-Then we settled in for the cruise itinerary, with another day in Lyon to tour the Basilica Fourviere and through the Traboules in the old town.
+Our first day in Lyon included a (too) quick visit to the Museum of Resistance and Deportation, which was located near the pier.
+Then we settled in for the cruise itinerary, with another day in Lyon to tour the Basilica Fourviere and walk through the Traboules in the old town.
 That afternoon, I grabbed a bike and took a ride along the river to Parc de la Tête d'Or.
-Next, we cruised north up to Macon and took a tour in Beaune to see the town and the Hospices, as we had a lovely lunch (on our own) in town.
+Next, we cruised north up to Macon and took a tour in Beaune to see the town and the Hospices, and we had a lovely lunch (on our own) in town.
 The ship sailed back through Lyon that night (I caught a great view of the Basilica) arriving at the riverside towns of Tain L’ Hermitage and Tournon sur Rhone the next morning.
 We did a walking tour there, followed by a fun wine tasting and then chocolate sampling at Valrhona.
 Next stop was Viviers for another walking tour and a visit to a cafe for more wine and music.
 That afternoon we visited a truffle farm and a Chateauneuf du Pape vineyard to taste some fabulous wine (paired with wonderful chocolate - what could be better?)
 We met the ship downriver for the journey to Avignon, arriving in the evening in time for Laurene and I to ride the ferris wheel located near the docking spot.
 The next day in Avignon we toured the Palace of the Popes and the visited the central market, and I got a bike in the afternoon to ride around the city walls and along the river.
 Then we learned that that ship would not be able to sail to the last stop Arles because a lock on the river was closed, but they arranged the tour by bus so we got to see yet another charming French village, and it was market day so that was good for browsing and souvenirs.

 Vineyard on the way to Beaune